junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Of course, My Lord.
 Do you want to cover that up or something more permanent?
 Making this vessel stronger, perhaps?
 Strong enough to hold you?"
 Rowena wanders behind him, eyeing the Devil and his reflection in the glass.
 She reaches for her handbag left on the green room couch.

 "It does look good on me, don't you say?"
-Lucifer regards himself, lifting the chin to check the body he's in up and down.
+Lucifer regards himself, lifting his chin to check the body he's in up and down.
 "Show me what you got, will you?"

 Rowena has her back toward Lucifer now, glancing at her phone rapidly, typing quietly while stammering, "I-I-I'd like to help, of course, I would, but I don't have the Book of the Damned with me.
 I lost it."